Part 5301 - Federal Acquisition Regulations System

 (3) For noncompetitive contract actions, approval by the CAA to award a contract or contract modification/contract action.

 (f) “Clearance Reviewer (CR)” means the independent reviewer and the primary advisor to the CAA for clearance.
 The CR ensures the CAA has the information needed to make an informed decision.
 The CR identifies deficiencies, assists in resolution, and advises the CAA as appropriate.
-When the CR is not from the designated CR office and is selected by the CAA, the CR must be an experienced contracting professional, a Government employee, and must not review their own contract action.
+When the CR is not from the designated CR office or individual identified in the PGI and is selected by the CAA, the CR must be an experienced contracting professional, a Government employee, and must not review their own contract action.

 (g) “Clearance Approval Authority (CAA)” means the individual identified at 5301.9001(i)(1).

-(h) “Clearance Review” means the independent review performed by the designated CR office or as otherwise selected by the CAA.
+(h) “Clearance Review” means the independent review performed by the designated CR office or individual identified in the PGI, or as otherwise selected by the CAA.

 (a) The objectives of the business and contract clearance process are to ensure that: